ibm-cloud-docs/activity-tracker/bss_mfa_events.md

 1. As the account owner or an administrator for the billing service, turn it on or off from the **Manage** &gt; **Access (IAM)** &gt; **Settings** page in the {{site.data.keyword.cloud_notm}} console.
 For more information, see [enable MFA for all users in the account](/docs/iam?topic=iam-enablemfa#enabling).
 2. Each user in the account must [set up TOTP](/docs/iam?topic=iam-enablemfa#enabling) to log in to your account.

-You get the following events:
+You get the following events in your account:

 * An event with action **billing.account.update**

    When you select **None** as the MFA option, you get the following event: